dtinit/data-transfer-project/Documentation/Integration.md

 Auth Extensions are located in the [extensions/auth module](https://github.com/google/data-transfer-project/tree/master/extensions/auth), where they are organized by service provider

-1. Create an FooAuthDataGenerator implementing AuthDataGenerator
+1. See class javadoc for the [AuthServiceExtension](https://github.com/google/data-transfer-project/blob/master/portability-spi-api/src/main/java/org/dataportabilityproject/spi/api/auth/extension/AuthServiceExtension.java) for full documentation
   * This class should...
 (TODO: add more content)
+  * Best practices:
+    * Validate the AuthServiceExtension isn’t initialized more than once in a running binary
+    * Most providers will interact with their api via a ‘registered’ app providing a client id/key and secret.
+Those will be stored in a key management system and retrieved via an identifier for the key and one for the secret,
+    * In initialize, retrieve the AppCredentialStore
+    * Return an FooAuthDataGenerator for a given transfer type and mode

+2. Create an FooAuthDataGenerator implementing AuthDataGenerator
+  * This class should...
+(TODO: add more content)

-2. Create the test directory for the FooAuthDataGeneratorTest
+3. Create the test directory for the FooAuthDataGeneratorTest

   * `$mkdir -p extensions/auth/portability-auth-instagram/src/test/java/org/dataportabilityproject/auth/foo`

-3. Create FooAuthDataGeneratorTest with appropriate tests
+4. Create FooAuthDataGeneratorTest with appropriate tests

 ## Integrate a new Data Model